thodges314/project_vivacity/README.md

 ## Challenges

 Although I've worked on projects that use both SQL and GraphQL databases, I've never built one from the ground up, so I had to learn a bit about that first.
-Also, most node tests I've written have been on front-end react components, so I had to learn how to test Express endpoints.
+Also, most jest tests I've written have been on front-end react components, so I had to learn how to test Express endpoints.
 Also, entering the data took quite some time.